MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deployment-groups/howto-provision-deployment-group-agents.md

    ![Installing the Azure Pipelines Agent extension](_img/howto-provision-azure-vm-agents/azure-vm-create.png)

-1. In the **Install extension** blade, specify the name of the Azure Pipelines subacription to use.
+1. In the **Install extension** blade, specify the name of the Azure Pipelines subscription to use.
 For example, if the URL is `https://dev.azure.com/contoso`, just specify **contoso**.

 1. Specify the project name and the deployment group name.